Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Once a luxury liner for the rich and famous, Queen Mary now serves as an indulgent hotel with art deco suites.
 So you can live as a first-class traveler in the 1930s.

 An overnight stay at Queen Mary is time travel back to an era when a trip to the USA was reserved for the wealthy.
-The royals and superstars preferred to travel on this ship between Europe and the United States.

 Karosta Prison in Latvia is undoubtedly an extreme lodging choice.

 Do you want to experience what it is like to be an inmate of Karosta Prison?
-Then volunteer as a prisoner and spend the night in prison.
+Then, volunteer as a prisoner and spend the night in prison!

 Your room is a cell with a simple bed, desk, and toilet.
 If you think a whole night is a bit too long, you can also participate in the shows that last 1.5 to 2 hours.